10 Tips to Help Your Newborn Baby Sleep

 7. Angle the mattress

-For babies who spit up a lot or have reflux, it helps to angle the mattress when he sleeps, so baby is not flat on his back.
-You’ll want to angle the mattress so his feet are lower than his head, so his stomach contents can stay put.
-To angle the mattress, you can simply change the support platform level on one side on most cribs.
-If that is not feasible, you can put blankets and pillow under the mattress.
+To angle the mattress, you can simply change the support platform level on one side of most cribs.
+If that is not feasible, you can put blankets and a pillow under the mattress.
 Please note that the mattress should still remain flat at all times, just at a slight incline.
-You must make sure that you do not tilt the mattress so much that your baby slides down the bed, either.
+You must make sure that you do NOT tilt the mattress so much that your baby slides down the bed, either.

 I strongly recommend that you first check with a knowledgeable healthcare provider to make sure that what you do is best and safest for your child.
 I only wanted to highlight the idea.